panoply/relapse/readme.md

 # Styling

-The module requires some basic stylings.
-Simplest is CSS defaults, but for the adults there is a SASS version.
+The module leverages CSS for transforms effects (open/close).
+Simplest approach it to use the CSS defaults, but for the adults there is you can import/use the SCSS stylesheet.
 The defaults apply styles according to hierarch and structure.
-Everything nested within an element using the class `accordion` will be styled without having to apply class names.
+Everything nested within an element using the class `relapse` will be styled without having to apply additional class names.

-### Class Names
+### Classes

-Relapse uses 4 specific class names on folds which can be used to infer the current state a fold exists.
+Relapse uses 5 specific class names on folds which will infer the current state of a fold.
 You can use these classes to add things like opened/closed icons and background colors.

 ### `initial`